mi5hmash/SteamDeckBTRFS/README.md

 <img src="https://github.com/mi5hmash/SteamDeckBTRFS/blob/main/.resources/images/run.png" alt="run" width="415"/>

 **Do not attempt to execute it by clicking twice on it, because this will run the script in a hidden window.**

+# :alarm_clock: Updating the tool and getting the latest patch
+Starting from version 1.1.0, the script checks on each launch if a newer release is available.
+If so, it asks the user for permission to download and update the tool.
+Next, the script will check if there is a patch for the current build of the system in the ***"./patches/"*** directory.
+If the script does not find a suitable candidate, it tries to look for it in this repository and download it on your device.

 # :scroll: Functions and their numbers
 ## Main functions
 Although nearly all of the names are self-explanatory, I'm leaving a short note below each one of them.
 ### 0. Exit
 Safely terminates the script.
 ### 1. Patch scripts
-Tries to patch the scripts on Steam Deck if a compatible patch exists in the ***"./patches"*** directory.
+Tries to patch the scripts on Steam Deck if a compatible patch exists in the ***"./patches/"*** directory.
 Before doing so you would want to run **"3.
 Backup scripts"** option just in case you need it later.
 ### 2. Unpatch scripts
 Tries to reverse patch the scripts that were previously patched by this tool.
 ### 3. Backup scripts